sloWays srl - Email: email@example.com - Telephone +39 055 2340736 - WWW.SLOWAYS.EU

-But surprises continue, from the enchanting medieval center of Viterbo, with with an entire district dedicated to the pilgrim, to the ancient Etrurian roads, to the Roman amphitheatre of Sutri, completely dug out from the tufo, to the beautiful cycle path that leads you into the heart of Rome, running along the River Tevere until your destination: St. Peter Square.
+But surprises continue, from the enchanting medieval center of Viterbo, with with an entire district dedicated to the pilgrim, through the ancient Etrurian roads, to the Roman amphitheatre of Sutri, completely dug out from the tufo.
+Then, a beautiful cycle path leads you into the heart of Rome, running along the River Tevere until your destination: St. Peter Square.

 If you appreciate good flavours, keep in mind that you will cross the vineyards of the Brunello di Montalcino, one of the best Italian wines, and the production zones of the cacio di Pienza (type of cheese), before entering one of the most important areas for the production of extra-virgin olive oil, between Bolsena and Montefiascone.

 Your journey will start in Siena, one of the most beautiful towns along the Francigena, famous for its Palio race: you will be able to spend the day walking through its paved streets, looking for coats-of-arms on the walls of the contrade, or climbing the Torre del Mangia to enjoy a unique view over the roofs of the town; not to be missed is a visit of the Duomo, which will impress you with its amazing black and white columns.
 If you are lucky you will be able to witness a festival in one of the contrade, and see the work of the skilled flag-throwers, before sitting down at a table in Piazza del Campo to enjoy a plate of pici all'aglione for dinner, admiring the illuminated Palazzo Pubblico.

 |Day 2||From Siena to San Quirico d'Orcia, 54 km|